ardaakay0/blutv-party/README.md

 1. Navigate to any BluTV video
 2. Click the BluTV Party extension icon
-3. Enter the server URL (the IP address and port from Step 1)
+3. Enter the server URL - use the IP address shown when you started the server, like: `http://192.168.1.5:8080`
 4. Click "Create New Room"
 5. Share the Room ID with your friends